opengeospatial/e-learning/source/wmts/text/operations.rst

 .. image:: ../img/GetCapabilities-POX.png
       :width: 70%

-This response declares the service's support for GetCapabilities operations using KVP with HTTP GET.
+This response declares the service's support for KVP GetCapabilities operations.
 WMTS services in practice might contain many more Layers, TileMatrixSets, and Themes than just the several shown here.

 This example was adapted from content in the `WMTS Schemas <http://schemas.opengis.net/wmts/>`_, which are part of the WMTS Specification.
 The corresponding XML schema can be found in the same location.
 Some of the lengthy XML content has been removed and replaced by brief comments in order to reduce the space consumed by the full response.